Wisconsin Hodag - The True Story

 themselves through the water as they are excellent swimmers.

-The back and tail of the American Hodag is covered with triangular-shaped scales that is uses
+The back and tail of the Wisconsin Hodag is covered with triangular-shaped scales that is uses

 to fend off predators.
 It has prominent curved upper incisors that extend up to 4 inches long